Wild Atlantic Way

 While the kids try a surf or kayak lesson, parents and grandparents can play some golf, go for a seaweed bath, or just grab a coffee in one of the village’s lovely cafés.
 This is just a taste of the endless fun things to do in Strandhill, check out our complete guide and plan your next trip.

 Visit charming Clonakilty with its colourful streets, quaint buildings and Ireland’s only model village.
-Step back to the 1940s and explore West Cork’s towns as grandparents share stories with their grandchildren, making special memories to last a lifetime.
+Step back into the 1940s and explore West Cork’s towns as grandparents share stories with their grandchildren, making special memories to last a lifetime.

 Ireland’s Hidden Heartlands